 - 2. Discuss terms and scope of the engagement with the engagement team. - 3.
-Enquire whether all financial information is recorded: - (a) completely; - (b) promptly; and - (c) after the necessary authorisation. - 4.
+Enquire whether all historical financial information is recorded: - (a) completely; - (b) promptly; and - (c) after the necessary authorisation. - 4.
 Enquire about the accounting policies and consider whether: - (a) they comply with the applicable criteria; - (b) they have been applied appropriately; and - (c) they have been applied consistently and, if not, consider whether disclosure has been made of any changes in the accounting policies. - 5.
 Enquire about the policies and procedures to assess impairment of assets and any consequential estimation of recoverable amount. - 6.
 Enquire about the policies and procedures to determine the fair value of assets and liabilities.

-- 7. Enquire if actions taken at meetings of shareholders or those charged with governance which affect the financial information have been appropriately reflected therein. - 8.
+- 7. Enquire if actions taken at meetings of shareholders or those charged with governance which affect the historical financial information have been appropriately reflected therein. - 8.
 Enquire about plans to dispose of major assets or business/geographical segments. - 9.
-Obtain the financial information and discuss it with management and those charged with governance. - 10.
-Consider the adequacy of disclosures in the financial information and their suitability as to statement and presentation. - 11.
-Compare the outcomes shown in the current period financial information with those shown in financial information for comparable prior periods and, if available, with budgets and forecasts. - 12.
-Obtain explanations from management for any unusual fluctuations or inconsistencies in the financial information.
+Obtain the historical financial information and discuss it with management and those charged with governance. - 10.
+Consider the adequacy, classification and presentation of disclosures in the historical financial information. - 11.
+Compare the outcomes shown in the current period historical financial information with those shown in historical financial information for comparable prior periods and, if available, with the relevant budgets and forecasts. - 12.
+Obtain explanations from management for any unusual fluctuations or inconsistencies in the historical financial information.